 primary issue for what he considers a meaningful life) is his activity as a musician: he plays bass with several jazz/fusion combos and big bands in the florentine area.

-Olivier de Maret holds a doctorate in history from the Free University of Brussels (V.U.B.) and specializes in food studies.
-His research interests focus on food systems, Italian cuisine and food history, and the relationship between food, migration, and identity.
-He has published articles and a book on Italian food and migrants in Brussels prior to World War I and is production co-editor for the European journal Food & History.
+Olivier de Maret holds a doctorate in history from the Vrije Universiteit Brussel and specializes in food studies.
+His academic interests focus on Italian and Tuscan food history, contemporary food systems and the relationship between food, migration and identity.
+He has published articles and a book on Italian migrants and food businesses in Brussels prior to the first world war.
+From 2017 to 2021, he was production co-editor for the European journal Food & History.
+He teaches the course on "Food, Culture and Globalization: Florence".

 Sara De Masi is Director of International Relations for the Department of Economics and Management at University of Florence and Professor of Management at University of Florence.
 She has a Bachelor in Business and a Master Degree in Management and Business Administration at the University of Florence.
 In 2011 she got her Ph.D. in Economics, Markets and Institutions at IMT – Institute for Advanced Studies, one of the top post-‐graduated schools in Italy.
 Between 2010 and 2014 she joined New York University, Leonard Stern School of Business where she studied as a visiting Ph.D. student and a post-‐doc researcher.
 She is the author of numerous papers on strategic management and corporate governance.
 Her research interests include managerial incentives, board diversity, corporate governance, innovation and academic spin-‐off.